Rail Bhawan

 Rail Bhawan is the headquarters of the Indian Railways.
 It is located at Raisina Road, New Delhi, near the Sansad Bhavan (Parliament House).

 The office of Minister of Railways Shri Ashwini Vaishnaw and Minister of State, Railways Shri Ravneet Singh and Shri V. Somanna is in the Rail Bhavan, along with the Railway Board, comprising 7 members headed by Chairman Railway Board, Shri Satish Kumar.

 History

-Rail Bhawan was constructed during the British era and continued to function as the headquarters of Indian Railways following Indian independence.
-A notable historic fixture on its ground was an old Darjeeling Himalayan Railway steam locomotive from 1925 was relocated in 2021 to the National Rail Museum, replaced by a symbolic Vande Bharat Express replica to reflect modern railway advancement.
+Rail Bhawan was inaugurated in 1962 and functions as the headquarters of Indian Railways.
+A notable historic fixture on its ground was an old Darjeeling Himalayan Railway steam locomotive from 1925 that was relocated in 2021 to the National Rail Museum, replaced by a symbolic Vande Bharat Express replica to reflect modern railway advancement.
 In 2021, the Railway Board approved a modernization plan as part of the Central Vista Redevelopment Project, aimed at aligning Rail Bhawan's aesthetics and facilities with a broader vision of a contemporary and cohesive government secretariat.